How much does a funeral cost in South Australia? (2026 guide)

 South Australia has no mandatory pricing disclosure law.
 There is no equivalent of the NSW Funeral Information Standard.
 SA funeral directors are not required to publish pricing online.

+Without published local pricing, families must phone providers for quotes, often under time pressure and while grieving.
 The ranges in this guide represent the best available data but should be verified with direct quotes from local providers.
-SA families are likely to find that local pricing differs from the national provider rates listed here.

-Ask local providers for itemised quotes.
-If a provider will not provide an itemised breakdown of the professional service fee, transfer, mortuary care, coffin, and cremation or cemetery charges separately, consider getting a second quote.
+Itemised quotes.
+An itemised breakdown that separates the professional service fee, transfer, mortuary care, coffin, and cremation or cemetery charges makes it easier to compare providers like with like.

-Check for SA Government funeral assistance.
-Funeral Assistance SA may cover the full cost for eligible individuals.
-Check eligibility before committing to private payment.
+SA Government funeral assistance.
+Funeral Assistance SA may cover the full cost of a contract funeral for eligible individuals.
+Eligibility is set by the SA Government.

 Frequently asked questions